ivogeorg/ce-learning-progression-004-02-Data-and-memory/learning-progression-with-la-schema.md

 ##### Arrays and memory
 [[toc](#table-of-contents)]

-Arrays are a ordered collections of data elements, which allow individual elements to be retrieved by their index in the sequence.
+`[<lernact-rd>]`Arrays are a ordered collections of data elements, which allow individual elements to be retrieved by their index in the sequence.
 The index range is [0, N-1], where N is the total number of array elements.
 Arrays are a close analog to computer memory.
 Memory is organized as a large array, and the indices of the elements are called `[<cept>]`_addresses_.
 Each `[<cept>]`_byte_ (8-bits) has an address, starting from 0b000 up to the highest address depending on the size of the memory.

 What do we mean by "memory"?
 Memory is a physical device capable of keeping a dynamic record of the `[<cept>]`_state_ of a `[<cept>]`_process_ (meaning, an activated program).
 The state includes all the data the process is working with.
 For a computer to execute a program, the program itself and the program's data needs to be in the computer's memory.